Crypt0Hackers/audits/Solo/1Club.md

 The following number of issues were found, categorized by their severity:

-- Critical & High: x issues
+- Critical & High: 3 issues
-- Medium: x issues
+- Medium: 4 issues
-- Low: x issues
+- Low: 0 issues
+- Informational: 10 issues

 ---